Mino260806/miwtool/README.md

 ```commandline
 python main.py --encode /path/to/input --output /path/to/output
 ```
-Or use the script example: "scripts for encoding-decoding\pack.bat" (you must drag and drop the source file/folder to the bat file of the script, (-ce little parameter in script only needed for Redmi Watch 2 China and POCO Watch))
+Or use the script example:
+1. For Redmi Watch 2 China/Poco Watch: "scripts for encoding-decoding\pack.bat" (you must drag and drop the source file/folder to the bat file of the script)
+2. For Redmi Watch 2 Lite: "scripts for encoding-decoding\pack-lite.bat" (you must drag and drop the source file/folder to the bat file of the script)

 ## Creating Watch Faces the easy way